nci-ref-clim-data/GHCN/README.md

 The files are ascii format: `YYYY.csv`

-The files format is described in `/g/data/ia39/ghcn/replica/code/ghcn-daily-by_year-format.rtf`
+The files format is described in `/g/data/ia39/ghcn/replica/code/ghcn-daily-by_year-format.txt`

-TODO: Follow the link below - it refers to a README that might have thesame information as the rtf file.

 ## License

 Data is freely available but there are restrictions on commercial use, from their [data access policy](https://www.ncei.noaa.gov/products/land-based-station/global-historical-climatology-network-daily):

-TODO: Follow that link and update the license information.

 "Some of the data provided here are based on data exchanged under the World Meteorological Organization (WMO) World Weather Watch Program according to WMO Resolution 40 (Cg-XII).